thisisjihyun/interview/README.md

 BE: Express\
 Test: Jest

-## Available Scripts
+## Scripts
-In the project directory, you can run:
+Please run it locally to interact with it
 ### `npm run start`
 Starts the FE server.
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.